 The Raize Foot uses a within-step ankle accommodation strategy.
 This means that the ankle adjusts to the terrain during the Stance Phase of each step instead of the Swing Phase.
 Within-step systems generally respond more quickly to terrain changes than those that adjust during the Swing Phase (described as “inter-step”).

 The Raize Foot does not augment push-off with electric power.
 We suspect that it provides some energy storage and reuse through its carbon fiber foot.
-However, there is no mention of this in Fillauer documentation, so it is obviously not a prominent feature.
+However, there is no mention of this in Fillauer’s documentation, so it is obviously not a prominent feature.

 The only bionic foot/ankle currently on the market that enhances push-off with electric power is Ottobock’s Empower Ankle.

 Sensor and Microprocessor Capabilities

-The microprocessor does not appear to actively manage dorsiflexion (i.e. keeping the toes up) during the Swing Phase.
-Nor does it automatically compensate for heel height, though both the user and the prosthetist can adjust heel height via software.
+The Raize does not actively manage dorsiflexion (i.e. keeping the toes up) during the Swing Phase, though it does automatically allow maximum dorsiflexion on inclines.
+Nor does it automatically compensate for heel height.
+Instead, either the user or the prosthetist must adjust this using Raize’s software, its key fob, or buttons on the foot’s CPU pod.

 The independent data we have from August 2018 states that the Raize Foot’s battery life is 18 hours.
 Fully recharging the battery requires roughly 4 hours.

 Water and Dust Resistance

-The Raize Foot is listed only as being splash resistant.
-It is not recommended for use in dusty or dirty environments.
+The Raize Foot is listed as being splash resistant, not waterproof.
+It is also not recommended for use in dusty or dirty environments.

-The Raize Foot weighs only 750 grams.
+The Raize weighs 735 to 797 grams depending on foot size.
 This is by far the lightest of all bionic feet/ankles.

-The maximum user weight for the Raize Foot is 100 kilograms.
+The maximum user weight for the Raize is 100 kilograms.
 This is 25 kg less than all its bionic foot/ankle competitors.

 The Raize Foot is rated for low-to-moderate-impact K3 use.
 It is not intended for high-impact sports such as running, basketball, etc.